What ESL students can learn from ESL writers

 Developing proficiency in a new language can have profound effects on a student’s global perspective and social perception.
 An acquired language with its tools can also help you refine your first language and understand its intricacies.

-We know ESL students go through tough times in their academic pursuits.
+We know that ESL students go through tough times in their academic pursuits.
 You will have to work on your given dissertations, essays and thesis.
 What might help you have an edge in all such assignments is to develop a habit of creative writing?

-We don’t suggest you start writing a novel right off the boat.
+We don’t suggest you write a novel right off the boat.
 But once you have the basics clear, you can start to dabble in creative writing.
 Blog writing, articles for a college magazine, publishing a short story or keeping a personal journal can do wonders in the way you speak and write an acquired language.

 We hope you venture into the uncharted territory of creative writing and put out some brilliant stuff out there.
 If you need any help with academic or creative writings, you can trust PaperTrue to proofread and edit your written material.